pedropaim/Motion-Planning/README.md

 ##### a.
 The 'motion_planning.py' file

 The 'motion_planning.py' file contains the declaration of a class MotionPlanning, which inherits from a 'Drone' class.
 The main program creates an instance of the MotionPlanning class, called 'drone', and launches class method 'start', which initiates the connection with the drone.
-The MotionPlanning class also contains methods describing what the drone should do whenever 'Local Position', 'Velocity' or 'State' messages.
+The MotionPlanning class also contains methods describing what the drone should do whenever 'Local Position', 'Velocity' or 'State' messages are received.
 These methods cause the drone to initially ARM, then TAKEOFF to a selected height, then plan a path using the 'plan_path' function, send the waypoints to the simulator, fly towards each waypoint in sequence, then land and disarm the drone.

 As provided, the 'plan_path' function sets the start position as the center of the map and the goal position as a point located 10 m north and 10 m east of the center.
-This causes the drone to move to takeoff, move towards the center of the map, then follow a set of waypoints along a zig-zag trajectory towards the goal position.
+This causes the drone to takeoff, move towards the center of the map, then follow a set of waypoints along a zig-zag trajectory towards the goal position.
 The zig-zag trajectory comes from the fact that the A* planning algorithm provided only adopts motions in the North, East, South and West directions as valid actions, and that it uses a 1m x 1m grid for planning, without any path pruning.

 ##### b.
 The 'planning_utils.py' file